Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 - Have your kids jump between the steps or lines, alternating legs or using both feet together.

-- As their skills increase, they can also try stepping backward or sideways through the ladder.
+- They can also try stepping backward or sideways through the ladder as their skills increase.

 Paint The Fence With Water

-- Kids love anything to do with water.
-Grab some paint supplies, such as a paint roller, brushes, buckets, and a pan of water.
-Then, let them go to town painting the fence, sidewalk, or driveway.
+- Kids love anything related to water.
+Grab some paint supplies, such as a paint roller, brushes, buckets, and a pan of water, and let them go to town painting the fence, sidewalk, or driveway.

 Scavenger Hunts

-- Scavenger hunts of any kind can be a fun way to encourage gross motor movement activities.
+- Scavenger hunts can be a fun way to encourage gross motor movement activities.
 Just running around and finding things is enough for any toddler or preschooler.
 However, what about a Nature Scavenger Hunt that gets you outside in your backyard or park, getting fresh air?

 Indoor Gross Motor Activities

 Gross motor activities are not just for outside.
-There are times when we are stuck indoors and need to get our kids moving.
+Sometimes, we are stuck indoors and need to get our kids moving.
 The indoor gross motor activities for toddlers and preschoolers below are tons of fun!

 Avoid The Quicksand